oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"##"} Introduction
 API tracing provides a way for tools to recieve notifications of API calls made by an applicaton.
-The callbacks provide direct access to the input and output parameters for viewing or modification.
+The callbacks provide direct access to the input and output parameters for viewing and modification.
 Tools may also use these notifications as triggers to block and inject new API calls into the command stream, such as metrics.

 ${"##"} Registration